Best car scratch removers

 WD40 is a multi-use product and a necessity for any garage or shed.
 It stops squeaks, loosens rusted parts, frees sticky mechanisms, drives out moisture but did it remove the scratches?

 Yes it did.
-However, it took four applications of WD40 to make a noticeable difference to them and it washed away the next day during the first clean so you could see the scratches just as clearly again.
+However, it took four applications of WD40 to make a noticeable difference and it washed away the next day during the first clean, so you could see the scratches just as clearly again.

 This makes WD40 a useful fix to temporarily hide a shallow car scratch until you have time to get to one of the best dedicated products.